 Without further ado, here are the top 10 products that cause the most farmed animal suffering to feed the U.S. population every single day:

 As you can see, scrambled eggs and omelets top the list.
-In fact, every day these items are eaten in the United States, it causes 201 million days of animal suffering!
+Every day these items are eaten in the United States, it causes 201 million days of animal suffering!
 Think about that the next time you’re deciding between eggs or a delicious tofu scramble at the grocery store.
-And while eggs are often praised as a good source of protein, research shows plant-based proteins offer similar health benefits (minus the animal suffering).
+And while eggs are often praised as a good source of protein, research shows plant-based proteins offer similar health benefits (minus animal suffering).

 Toward a More Compassionate Future

 I won’t pretend these numbers aren’t distressing.
 To think that the U.S. population causes over one billion days of suffering by eating just ten products each day is tough to cope with (and if you want to learn how we got these numbers, read this blog).
 But there’s good news: You can make a difference, and our scales will help you as you do your part to make the world a better place for animals.

 Once you’ve switched to a fully plant-based diet, these scales can still be a helpful resource for you as you talk to your friends and family about their meat intake.
 Remember to be patient with your loved ones, as no two vegan journeys are the same.
 Together we can achieve a future free of animal exploitation, but we can only get there with compassion and understanding — for both animals and one another.

 To learn more about Faunalytics’ Animal Product Impact Scales and how we came up with our numbers, click here.
 You can also read more about Faunalytics research in Top Animal Products that Cause the Most Suffering and Top 10 Foods that Cause Most Animal Deaths.

 - Eat Less Meat: Download Food Monster, the largest plant-based recipe app on the App Store to help reduce your environmental footprint, save animals and get healthy.
 You can also buy a hard or soft copy of our favorite vegan cookbooks.